Digory Kirke

 Professor Digory Kirke is a fictional character from C. S. Lewis' fantasy series The Chronicles of Narnia.
 He appears in three of the seven books: The Lion, the Witch and the Wardrobe, The Magician's Nephew, and The Last Battle.

-In the 2005 film The Chronicles of Narnia: The Lion, the Witch and the Wardrobe, he is portrayed (as an adult) by Jim Broadbent.
+In the 2005 film The Chronicles of Narnia: The Lion, the Witch and the Wardrobe, he is portrayed by Jim Broadbent.
+In the upcoming film Narnia: The Magician's Nephew, he is portrayed by David McKenna.

 Character biography

+C.S.
+Lewis's notes, reprinted by Walter Hooper in Past Watchful Dragons, his study of the Narnian books, describes Digory as having been born in England in 1888, a year before Polly Plummer, with the events of The Magician's Nephew taking place in 1900, The Lion, the Witch and the Wardrobe in 1940, and the fatal train crash of The Last Battle in 1949.

 The Lion, the Witch and the Wardrobe

 Peter, Susan, Edmund, and Lucy Pevensie stay with the character, referred to in this book only as "the Professor", at his great house in the country to escape the Blitz.
 A wardrobe in this house leads Lucy to Narnia; when her siblings do not believe her story, the Professor speaks to them wisely and shows them that she is logically likely to be telling the truth.
 At the end of the story, he reassures the children that they will return to Narnia one day.